-Before we get into the nitty gritty of how to homeschool, we first need to take some time to develop a love for it.
+In this series we will get into the nitty-gritty of how to homeschool.
+First, though, we need to take some time to develop a love for it.
 There are 5 simple steps to creating a foundation of love for your homeschooling journey.

 Homeschooling is wonderful and exciting, but it is also a big decision and an even bigger responsibility.
 Praying for God’s guidance will always be the most important first step.
 As Christians we know the importance of keeping God at the center of everything we do and homeschooling shouldn’t be an exception to that.
 Even after you make the initial decision to homeschool you will have countless more choices to make.
 What curriculum will you use?
 Should you join a co-op?
 What’s the best schedule to keep?
 Will you have tea on the hard days or hot cocoa?
 Okay, maybe that last question you can answer without prayer, but otherwise, you should be seeking God’s will in all things.
 Here are some key things to pray about as you set out on your homeschooling journey.

-- Discernment– When you choose to homeschool there are suddenly so many voices calling out to you.
-There are the voices of relatives who feel they know what is best for your children.
+When you choose to homeschool there are suddenly so many voices calling out to you.
+You may hear the voices of relatives who feel they know what is best for your children.
 There are the voices of society members who feel that parents aren’t equipped to properly educate their children.
-There is the voice of Satan whispering lies about your worth.
+Satan will try to whisper lies about your worth.
 There are the voices of people trying to sell you all the magic answers and secret formulas for becoming the perfect parent and homeschooler.
 Then there is the voice of God calling to you, guiding you, encouraging you, and telling you He loves you.
 John 10:27 says, “My sheep listen to my voice; I know them and they follow me.”
 Let this be your prayer.
 Pray that you will you will hear God’s voice, be able to differentiate it from all the the voices clamoring for your attention, choose to listen to God’s voice, and follow Him.

-- Patience– Patience is vital.
-You will need patience to get you through days with bad attitudes and struggles with long division.
+Patience is vital.
 You will need patience to push through lessons or subjects that you don’t enjoy.
+Goodness knows you will need patience to get you through days with bad attitudes and struggles with long division.
 You will need patience to hold on during the hard days so you can get through to the other side with the fantastic ‘aha’ moments.
 In Ephesians 4:2 it says, “Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.”
 Remember that God calls us to homeschool as much to teach and change us as He does to teach and change our children, and to allow us to strengthen our individual relationships with Him as well as with each other.
 Since we’re all human, this isn’t going to go perfectly.
 Pray for God to give you the patience to be loving and gentle as you build stronger relationships with your children while simultaneously educating them.

 While you are praying, pray for God to show you WHY he wants you to homeschool.
 Major life decisions are best made with careful consideration instead of on a whim.
 Plus, when days get hard (and any time you are a parent, there WILL be hard days), focusing on your ‘why’ can be vital to keep you from finding the closest school and enrolling your kids.
 Not that I’ve ever Googled my local school or anything 😀 .
 Don’t just think through your reasons and motivations to homeschool, though.
 Write them down!
 Keep them somewhere you can easily access so that if you start to wonder if you can do this, or why you would want to, you can easily find your reasons and read them over.